Georges Romme

-Georges Romme (Dutch: Sjoerd) is a Dutch organizational theorist, academic and author.
-He is a full professor of Entrepreneurship & Innovation at the Eindhoven University of Technology.
+Georges Romme (Dutch: Sjoerd; born 29 February 1960) is a Dutch organizational theorist, academic and author.
+He is a full professor of Entrepreneurship & Innovation at Eindhoven University of Technology.

 Romme is known for introducing design science to organization and management studies.
-He has also pioneered the so-called thesis circle and is a thought leader on topics as professionalism and (organizational) hierarchy.
+He has also pioneered the thesis circle as a form of collaborative supervision and has published on professionalism and organizational hierarchy.
 He has authored and co-authored research articles and books, including The Quest for Professionalism: The Case of Management and Entrepreneurship, for which he received the EURAM Best Book Award and the Responsible Research in Management Award in 2017.
 He is also the recipient of the 2016 Tjalling C. Koopmans Asset Award from Tilburg University and the 2019 Distinguished Scholar-Practitioner Award from the Academy of Management.

 Education and career

-Romme earned a BSc degree in Economics in 1981 and a MSc degree in 1984, both from Tilburg University.
+Romme earned a BSc degree in Economics in 1981 and an MSc degree in 1984, both from Tilburg University.
 He worked as an assistant professor in Strategic Management at Maastricht University from 1989 to 1992 and obtained a doctoral degree from Maastricht University in 1992.

 Romme continued his academic career at Maastricht University as an associate professor in Strategy & Organization from 1992 to 2000 and a senior research fellow in the Faculty of Economics and Business Administration (from 1996 to 2000).
 Subsequently, he was appointed as a professor of Management at Tilburg University.
-Since 2005, he has been a professor of Entrepreneurship & Innovation at the Eindhoven University of Technology.
+Since 2005, he has been a professor of Entrepreneurship & Innovation at Eindhoven University of Technology.

 Romme served as the Dean of the Industrial Engineering & Innovation Sciences (IE & IS) department of Eindhoven University of Technology from 2007 to 2014.
 Concurrently, he was the chairman of the Supervisory Board of Research School Beta from 2007 to 2014.
-He also was a member of various advisory boards, such as the Scientific Advisory Board of Aalto University's School of Science (2011-2020).
+He was also a member of various advisory boards, including the Scientific Advisory Board of Aalto University's School of Science (2011–2020).

-Romme also was a co-founder of the EIT InnoEnergy.
-He serves as the Ambassador for Entrepreneurship at the Eindhoven University of Technology and is also a fellow at the Center for Design Science in Entrepreneurship at the ESCP Business School, Berlin.
+Romme was a co-founder of EIT InnoEnergy.
+He served as the Ambassador for Entrepreneurship at Eindhoven University of Technology and currently is a fellow at the Center for Design Science in Entrepreneurship at the ESCP Business School, Berlin.

 Research

-The scholarly work of Romme involves three main contributions: his work on the professionalization of the management discipline, design science methodology, and organizational hierarchy and circularity.
+Romme's scholarly work involves three main areas: the professionalization of the management discipline, design science methodology, and organizational hierarchy and circularity.

 Quest for Professionalism

 Romme has authored and co-authored several publications exploring the realm and purpose of business and management scholarship.
-In The Quest for Professionalism: The Case of Management and Entrepreneurship, which won the 2017 EURAM Best Book Award, he contended that the Quest for Professionalism is essential to mitigate the societal costs of managerial amateurism, by focusing on the development of a shared professional purpose and knowledge base, with an emphasis on the transformative role of management scholarship.
-Jan Spruijt wrote about this book that it "is a one-of-a-kind taking a much needed reflective approach to leadership and a critical note towards the level of professionalism that many of us are approaching the science of management and entrepreneurship with."
+In The Quest for Professionalism: The Case of Management and Entrepreneurship, which won the 2017 EURAM Best Book Award, he argued that the quest for professionalism is essential to mitigate the societal costs of managerial amateurism, by focusing on the development of a shared professional purpose and knowledge base, with an emphasis on the transformative role of management scholarship.
+The book was published by Oxford University Press in 2016.
+Jan Spruijt, reviewing the book, wrote that it "is a one-of-a-kind taking a much needed reflective approach to leadership and a critical note towards the level of professionalism that many of us are approaching the science of management and entrepreneurship with."